News of: Monday, May 04 2015,

 The main national ceremony for the May 4 commemoration takes place on Dam Square.

-The ceremony on Dam Square starts at half past 7 and is accessible for everyone.
-At 7.58pm, the King Willem-Alexander and Queen Máxima lay a wreath at the National Monument on Dam Square.
+The ceremony on Dam Square starts at 7.25pm and is accessible for everyone.
+A few minutes before 8pm, King Willem-Alexander and Queen Máxima will lay a wreath of flowers at the National Monument on Dam Square.

 It is normally very busy at this time on Dam Square, but there are large outdoor tv screens so that you can follow what is going on.

 At 8pm there is a (nation-wide) two minutes' silence to commemorate the victims of World War II.
-Traditionally, this is also observed in bars and pubs, where the music stops for 2 minutes (but this is not observed everywhere), and traffic will partly come to a standstill.
+Traditionally, the silence is also observed in bars and pubs, where the music stops for 2 minutes (but this is not observed everywhere), and traffic will partly come to a standstill.